iamtheyammer/data-science-sp25/challenges/c11-psaap-assignment.md

 - Which model tends to be *more confident* in its predictions?
 Put differently, which model has *narrower prediction intervals*?
   - The q4 model is also more confident in its predictions.
+  - We can visually see that the prediction intervals are all very similar, around three, in the x-only model.
+However they are much smaller (none appear to go over 2.5) in the q4 model.
 - How many predictors does the `fit_simple` model need in order to make a prediction?
 What about your model `fit_q4`?
   - `fit_simple` used only one (`T_norm`). `fit_q4` used every input